Managing Deposit or Pro Forma Invoices

 To close a deposit or pro forma invoice from source records, you use a custom process, which must be set up accordingly.
 For details, see Creating Process for Closing Deposit Invoices or Creating Process for Closing Pro Forma Invoices, respectively.

 The process criteria that start the execution depend on your use cases.
 For example, you can use a custom checkbox field

 Close Deposit Invoice or

-Close Pro Forma Invoice on the source object to trigger the process when the checkbox is selected.
+Close Pro Forma Invoice on the source record to trigger the process when the checkbox is selected.

-Once the process has closed the deposit or pro forma invoice, you can create the final invoice the same way and based on the same source records as the deposit or pro forma invoice.
+Once the deposit or pro forma invoice is closed, you can create the final invoice the same way and based on the same source records as the deposit or pro forma invoice.